matteoschiav/SatOptLink/README.md

 # SatOptLink
 This repository contains some tools for the calculation of satellite trajectory, atmospheric attenuation and channel transmittance.
+It is currenly developped in [LIP6](www.lip6.fr)’s [QI team](https://qi.lip6.fr) for applications in space quantum networks.

+It’s current state is full of hacks and hard-coded values, but we intend to have a set of useable tools soon.

 ## Dependencies

 SatOptLink depends on various other libraries:

 * Standard scientific computing libraries, like [`numpy`](https://numpy.org/) and [`matplotlib`](https://matplotlib.org/)
-* [`orekit`](https://gitlab.orekit.org/orekit-labs/python-wrapper/-/wikis/home) to compute the actiual orbits.
+* [`orekit`](https://gitlab.orekit.org/orekit-labs/python-wrapper/-/wikis/home) to compute the actual orbits

-Note that we are actually using apython wrapper around `orekit` and its installation is not totally trivial.
+Note that we are currently using a python wrapper around `orekit` and its installation is not totally trivial, to say the least.

 ## Development